-Today I will talk about two issues that I have raised since I came to this place—I have also raised them in Wales—and the reaction to those campaigns: they are the Women Against State Pension Inequality Campaign, and children’s funerals.
+Today I will talk about two issues that I have raised since I came to this place—I have also raised them in Wales—and the reaction to those campaigns: the Women Against State Pension Inequality Campaign, and children’s funerals.

 I call upon the Government to stop burying their heads in the sand and do the right thing by all WASPI women.
 Today I am talking specifically about Welsh WASPI women.
 Many of them are in work not because they want to be, but because they have to be.
-Although I agree that working is the ideal situation, the ability to work and the availability of work are not an option for all Welsh women who find themselves in that predicament.
+Although I agree that working is the ideal situation, the ability to work and the availability of work mean that is not an option for all Welsh women who find themselves in that predicament.
 As a result, many have to rely on the benefits system.
 Tens of thousands of women across Wales, including over 3,000 in my own constituency, have been unfairly treated by the changes to the state pension that have led to the birth of the WASPI movement.
 We on the Labour Benches are a voice for Welsh WASPI women.
 Indeed, Welsh Labour local authorities are stepping up to the plate and calling on the UK Government to make appropriate provision for the WASPI women.
 Local authorities such as Caerphilly, Neath Port Talbot, Rhondda, Wrexham and Swansea have all pledged their support for fair transitional arrangements.
 Many, many more are working towards replicating that pledge.